davesweb/bricklink-api/readme.md

 ## License

 This package is licensed under the MIT license, which basically means you can do whatever your want with this package.
-However, if you found this package usefull, please consider buying me a beer or subscribing to premium email support over on [Patreon](https://www.patreon.com/davesweb), it's really appreciated!
+However, if you found this package useful, please consider buying me a beer or subscribing to premium email support over on [Patreon](https://www.patreon.com/davesweb), it's really appreciated!